 - Asthma that’s hard to control

 - Bronchitis or a cold that keeps coming back

 How Do You Find One?

-Your health insurance company might want you to get a referral from your doctor before you can see a pulmonologist.
-Even if it doesn’t, you can still ask your regular doctor for a recommendation.
+Your health insurance company might want you to get a referral from your regular doctor before you can see a pulmonologist.
+Even if it doesn’t, you can still ask your doctor for a recommendation.

 Another way to find a pulmonary specialist is to check your insurance company's network of providers.
-Then you'll know your plan covers the doctor you choose.
+Then you'll know that your plan covers the doctor you choose.